Getting Started

 -h, --help display help for command

-• The -g, --glob parameter is required and can specify the directory or path of files to be translated, supporting glob syntax.
-Note that the parameter value must be quoted; otherwise, command line parsing may cause unexpected behavior.
+• The -g, --glob parameter is required.
+You can specify the directories or paths of files to translate, supporting glob syntax.
+Note that the parameter value must be quoted to avoid unexpected behavior from the command line parser.
 Examples:

 2. yarn translate -g '*' will translate all document files under <root>/<source>.

-• The -C, --copy parameter is optional, determining whether to copy local resource files to the target directory when a target file does not exist.
-The default is false, which means changing the reference path of the resource file to the source path.
+• The -C, --copy parameter is optional.
+It controls whether to copy local asset files to the target directory when the target file does not exist.
+The default is false, which means changing the asset reference paths to the source paths.
 Examples:

 • When this parameter is enabled:

-1. Translating /<source>/abc.jpg, if <root>/public/<target>/abc.jpg already exists, will change the document's reference path to /<target>/abc.jpg; otherwise, it will keep the image reference path unchanged.
+1. When translating /<source>/abc.jpg, if <root>/public/<target>/abc.jpg exists, the reference path in the document will be changed to /<target>/abc.jpg; otherwise, the image reference path remains unchanged.

 WARNING

-In particular, when using -g '*' for full translation, the file lists of the source and target directories will be compared.
-Any unmatched target files, excluding internalRoutes, will be automatically deleted.
+Specifically, if you use -g '*' for full translation, the file lists of source and target directories will be compared, and unmatched target files except for internalRoutes will be automatically deleted.

 TIP

-The translation function requires the local environment variable AZURE_OPENAI_API_KEY to be configured.
-Please contact your team leader for this information.
+The translation feature requires the local environment variable AZURE_OPENAI_API_KEY to be configured.
+Please contact your team Leader to obtain it.

 i18n: